CS362-Team12/Pixhell/Pixhell Living Document.md

 ### Team Structure

+Over the course of the project, we’ve further developed our team into 5 distinct categories:
+Design, Programming, Art, Sound, and Managerial Work.

+Design:
+Design is in charge of documenting and creating the concepts of the game and its features.
+For example, someone in charge of enemy design would create enemy concepts and ideas that could be implemented.
+Just because someone designs a concept does not mean that they are going to be the ones to program that concept.
+Generally, everyone is in charge of some aspect of design, but it’s also meant to be a very brainstormy category.
+No one person should entirely design one section.
+That being said, Kiet is generally in charge of characters, Joshua is generally in charge of upgrades, Brendan is generally in charge of items, James is generally in charge of enemies, and Chris is generally in charge of levels.
+Chris is also the overall manager of all design categories and he is the one to be reported to if there are questions or issues.

+Programming:
+Programming is in charge of implementing the design concepts into the game.
+In general, everyone is a programmer, and what is programmed by who will be determined more in depth at a later date, as we’re still in our design portion of the project.
+As SCM, Joshua will generally manage merges and commits.

+Art:
+Art could generally fall into a sub category design, but has large enough differences and a large enough amount of work to be separated into its own category.
+Art is in control of determining how the game looks.
+Most art is going to be found from Unity’s asset store, but the missing bits and pieces are going to have to be created by hand.
+Tanush is the art manager and will oversee most of the work in this area, while Kiet helps.

+Sound:
+Much like art, sound could fall into a design sub category but is big enough to separate.
+Sound is in control of determining how the game sounds, which in combination with art determines how the game feels as a whole.
+Music is going to be created by hand while sound effects are going to be either recorded or found from free websites.
+Max is the sound manager and will oversee most of the work in this area, with assistance from Brendan and Kiet.

+Managerial Work:
+As the SCM, Joshua is in charge of most of the managerial work that comes with the project.
+This includes but is not limited to, managing the trello, managing the weekly report, organizing documents and turning in assignments.
+There is an expectation that team members will update some of these things as they do them, but Joshua is in charge of helping people remember and adding details when needed.
+To see the overall update to roles, check the top of this document, where the roles have been updated.

 ### Test Plan & Bugs
-Brendan Laus:

 We will isolate and test each small change to the game software as required.
 These different requirements and testing implementations will be listed below:

 Mechanics:
 Game mechanics will be tested in a mostly empty map with an enemy, the player character, and whatever additional hazards the character will frequently interact with.
 There will also be a custom item spawner to test different components and how they interact with each other.
 This means that each new element can be tested as it relates to the standard gameplay loop.
 This enables us to see if the desired mechanical change will properly affect the player, enemies, and whatever items may relate to it.

 Items:
 Items will follow the same path, primarily being spawned into this test world.
 This will allow us to isolate item effects and see how they change the player’s movement, health, damage, attacks, and any additional impacted core game mechanics.
 This will permit us to see potential edge cases, as well as how each item feels to use, and permit minor changes to be made and allow us to see how these changes impact gameplay.

 Maps:
 Maps will be a bit tougher to isolate given elements, so we will mostly be trying to test out individual maps while incrementally adding the designated features of said map.
 For example, the circle of greed will first have its basic shape and structure implemented and tested.
 This would mean that the foundation of the map would be tested, and then any additional unique features would be tested after.
 The final test of any map will be the enemy entities since these will likely be the most difficult to effectively balance.
 But by testing all other elements of a given map first, we will be able to see how the map feels to play before adding and changing the enemy code.

 UI and Misc:
 For any additional changes that may be seen frequently, we will hopefully be thorough before implementing any new features.
 If bugs are seen in these elements, be it UI or random bugs, we will isolate these issues in either the testing map or the main menu to best see how our changes will affect the game’s look and feel.
 If these bugs are more foundational, we will call an emergency meeting or directly @ the people whose design would be most affected.
 This will keep our group on the same page, as well as keep each design element in the hands of those who will be most knowledgeable about it.

-### Documentation Plans
+### Documentation Plan

 To ensure that the user experience is smooth and comprehensive, Pixhell will include two primary forms of documentation.

 1. User Guide (Player Manual)
-* This document will target players and provide basic instructions on how to play the game, understand core game mechanics, and troubleshoot any common issues with a FAQ section.
+   1. This document will target players and provide basic instructions on how to play the game, understand core game mechanics, and troubleshoot any common issues with a FAQ section.
-* The User Guide will contain:
+   2. The User Guide will contain:
-    * A general game overview
+      1. A general game overview
-    * Basic controls & combat mechanics
+      2. Basic controls & combat mechanics
-    * Stage progression information
+      3. Stage progression information
-    * Upgrade information
+      4. Upgrade information
-    * FAQ (common troubleshooting steps)
+      5. FAQ (common troubleshooting steps)

-* The User Guide will be in PDF form and will be bundled with the game.
+   The User Guide will be in PDF form and will be bundled with the game.
 This will be created once major gameplay features are finalized conceptually and have begun implementation.

 2. In-Game Help Menu
-* This document will target players and mirror some of the essential knowledge laid out in the User Guide, but in a much more concise and readable way for reference in the menu of the game.
+   1. This document will target players and mirror some of the essential knowledge laid out in the User Guide, but in a much more concise and readable way for reference in the menu of the game.
-* The Help Menu will contain:
+   2. The Help Menu will contain:
-    * Quick reference for controls and key bindings
+      1. Quick reference for controls and key bindings
-    * Quick and accessible explanations for mechanics
+      2. Quick and accessible explanations for mechanics

-* The Help Menu will be available at all times inside the game alongside where settings will be.
+   The Help Menu will be available at all times inside the game alongside where settings will be.

-### Game Theme:

-Our theme is to follow a rough baseline of ancient Italy (Rome).
-All items and maps will accordingly follow through on this idea (excluding the main hub).
-This will create a stark contrast between the hub world of Limbo, being an office building with a central elevator to travel between each level beneath it.